Benedetto Bonfigli

 Benedetto Bonfigli (c.
-1420 – July 8, 1496) was an Italian Renaissance painter born in Perugia, and part of the Umbria school of painters including Raphael and Perugino.
+1420 – 8 July 1496) was an Italian Renaissance painter born in Perugia, and part of the Umbria school of painters including Raphael and Perugino.
 He is also known as Buonfiglio.
 Influenced by the style of Domenico Veneziano, Benozzo Gozzoli, and Fra Angelico, Bonfigli primarily painted frescos for the church and was at one point employed in the Vatican.
-His best preserved work is the Annunication, but his masterpiece is the decoration of the chapel of the Palazzo dei Priori.
+His best-preserved work is the Annunciation, but his masterpiece is the decoration of the chapel of the Palazzo dei Priori.
 Bonfigli specialized in gonfaloni, a Perugian style using banners painted on canvas or linen.
 Little is known of his personal life, but he was an esteemed painter in Perugia before Perugino, who is said to be his pupil.

 Style

 Bonfigli as a painter was heavily influenced by Fra Angelico.
-His attention to detail in smaller areas of his paintings, as well as his use of gold to highlight both sacred and earthly elements can be attributed to Fra Angelico.
+His attention to detail in smaller areas of his paintings, as well as his use of gold to highlight both sacred and earthly elements, can be attributed to Fra Angelico.
 Bonfigli frequently used backdrops of forestry and cityscapes to provide an additional sense of depth to his pieces.
 His backgrounds are often said to have been influenced by Domenico Veneziano, who used rolling hills and trees as backdrops to make his paintings more realistic.
 These stylistic influences of Angelico and Veneziano's are particularly pertinent in Bonfigli's Annunciation and Adoration of the Child.
-Most of Bonfigli's frescos use softer colors in the fabrics on his figures, but typically highlights the Virgin Mary in blue, an expensive dye attributed with royalty and sanctity, with a gold halo.
+Most of Bonfigli's frescos use softer colours in the fabrics on his figures, but typically highlights the Virgin Mary in blue, an expensive dye attributed with royalty and sanctity, with a gold halo.
 He often incorporates historical architecture from his home town Perugia in his works, sometimes meshing buildings of different eras.
-Bonfigli's method is also similar to his teacher, Benozzo Gozzoli, who had been Fra Angelico's assistant and had worked in Umbria from 1450 to 1456, in that he uses softer colors on the garments of his figures that brings additional depth to his paintings.
+Bonfigli's method is also similar to his teacher, Benozzo Gozzoli, who had been Fra Angelico's assistant and had worked in Umbria from 1450 to 1456, in that he uses softer colours on the garments of his figures that brings additional depth to his paintings.